stdekker/open-data-maps/README.md

 ## Attribution

-This app is based on an original project that was created by [Benjamin W. Broersma](https://www.broersma.com) and [Bob van Vliet](www.bvvlt.nl).
-Although the code for this application is completely rebuilt from scratch, I have borrowed many good ideas and original concepts from their original project.
+ODM is based on an application that was designed and created by [Benjamin W. Broersma](https://www.broersma.com) and [Bob van Vliet](https://www.bvvlt.nl) in 2012 for the [Socialist Party of the Netherlands](https://www.sp.nl), where I worked at the time.
+Although the code is completely rebuilt from scratch, I have borrowed quite a lot of ideas from their inspirational work.

 ### Data attribution